 McCrea's speech about the invention of paper by the Chinese, and his high praise for the Chinese as inventors in general, is typical of a thread running through Hawks showing East Asians as technically skilled.

-It is easy to interpret the marriages in Come and Get It as the sort of marriages homosexuals entered into to achieve social success.
+It is easy to interpret the marriages in Come and Get It as the sort of marriages gays entered into to achieve social success.
 The Edward Arnold character gives up his true love, to marry a rich man's daughter.
 This is similar to the way gay men have abandoned their love relationships, to enter into loveless heterosexual marriages.

 Hawks Imagery